-The Plumas County Planning Department provides professional and support services to the Commission including Assistant Director Herrin, Commission Clerk.
+The Plumas County Planning Department provides professional and support services to the Commission including Assistant Planning Director Becky Herrin, Commission Clerk.

-District 1 – Vacant District 2 – Moorea Hoffman Stout District 3 – Tom McGowan (Vice-Chair) District 4 – Larry Williams (Chair) District 5 – Harvey West
+District 1 – Vacant District 2 – Moorea Hoffman Stout District 3 – Tom McGowan (Chair) District 4 – Vacant District 5 – Harvey West (Vice-Chair)

 The Planning Commission typically meets on the first and third Thursdays of each month at 10:00 a.m. in the Plumas County Courthouse Building, Board of Supervisors Chambers, Room 308 (520 Main Street, Quincy).